naturalis/barcode-constrained-phylogeny/README.md

 ## How to install

-**Solve this with Docker.
+**Solve this with conda.
 Right now it's Frankensteined together with a download of MACSE, but not of RAXML or SQLite.
 Very inconsistent, needs to be improved.
 Also, which java is required?**

 ## How to run